akeneo/pim-api-docs/content/guides/translation-connection/step2-understand-akeneo-pim.md

 Some product attributes may be "[localizable](https://help.akeneo.com/pim/serenity/articles/what-is-an-attribute.html#specific-properties-of-attributes)" (different attribute values compared to PIM locales) AND/OR "[scopable](https://help.akeneo.com/pim/serenity/articles/what-is-an-attribute.html#specific-properties-of-attributes)" (different attribute values compared to PIM channels).

-To find out which Akeneo attribute types to consider, please consult first our [PIM attribute types list](https://help.akeneo.com/pim/serenity/articles/what-is-an-attribute.html#akeneo-attribute-types).
+To find out which Akeneo product attribute types to consider, please consult first our [PIM attribute types list](https://help.akeneo.com/pim/serenity/articles/what-is-an-attribute.html#akeneo-attribute-types).

 And you will find below the localizable **text** attribute type list to consider in the context of your connector :